jdcloudcom/en/documentation/Marketplace/Marketplace/Service-Related/PLUS-Enterprise-Email-Document.md

 2) Click **Next**, the system will automatically check the POP3 server of the enterprise email entered.
 Later a new page will pop out, please select the email type as [imap] or [pop3], enter the right password of your enterprise email in the password tooltip;

 3) Click **Next**, enter the email receiving server.
-If you select “IMAP”, the receiving server is “imap.onjdcloud.com”; if you select “POP3”, the receiving server is “pop.onjdcloud.com”; both sending servers are smtp.onjdcloud.com (you may inquire of the enterprise email administrator about the server address).
+If you select "IMAP", the receiving server is "imap.onjdcloud.com"; if you select "POP3", the receiving server is "pop.onjdcloud.com"; both sending servers are smtp.onjdcloud.com (you may inquire of the enterprise email administrator about the server address).

  4) Click **Next**, the account setting is completed.
 According to safety requirements, you must use SSL secure link to receive and send emails.
 Please check **Use SSL to Link Server** respectively, and confirm the port of receiving server is imaps: 993 or pop3s: 995; the port of email sending server (smtps) is 465;